-the long or short leveraged exposure LETFs, which makes them a unique financial instrument that is continuing to grow rapidly today.
-Definitely, these funds have potential, but they also have a problem with volatility decay.
-Using mathematical , it is easy to see volatility decay in the long term from the standpoint of arithmetic return, geometric return, rebalancing activity, and the diffusion process of LETFs to grasp the issues with leveraged exchange-traded funds. there is always a volatility regardless of the method used to convert geometric return from arithmetic return daily leverage applied to ETFs makes the geometric return always smaller .
+Customers buying LETFs do not themselves have to borrow or dynamically rebalance to acquire the long or short leveraged exposure offered by LETFs, which makes them a unique financial instrument that is continuing to grow rapidly today.
+Definitely, these funds have potential, but they also have a problem with volatility decay – the fact that daily rebalancing will indeed generate arithmetic returns that average 2x or 3x the underlying return, but will then produce geometric or continuously-compounded average returns that are less than 2x or 3x.
+This is crucially important because it is the cumulated continuously-compounded (or geometric) return that determines the actual dollar return over a finite period.
+Using the mathematical relationship of arithmetic and geometric returns, it is easy to see volatility decay in the long term from the standpoint of arithmetic return, geometric return, rebalancing activity, and the diffusion process of LETFs, and to grasp the issues with leveraged exchange-traded funds.
+We discuss various approximations for converting from average arithmetic to geometric return, but there is always a volatility loss due to leverage, regardless of the method used to convert geometric return from arithmetic return –daily leverage and arithmetic return multiples applied to ETFs always makes the leveraged geometric return always smaller than the stated leverage ratio, and can in fact make the return negative.
 From the standpoint of re-balancing activity in Leveraged ETFs, this paper describes how rebalancing activity functions in the portfolio, and despite rebalancing activity works, leveraged ETFs continue to experience volatility decay.
 From the Black-Scholes Model, we can deduce that the timely return of x times Leveraged Exchanged Traded Funds is equivalent to x times the timely return of the corresponding ETF minus a fraction of a percentage.
 Moreover, using the historical data of Direxion Daily S&P500 Bull 3X Shares SPXL and SPDR S&P ETF Trust SPY, this paper demonstrates that if there is no volatility decay in the portfolio of leveraged ETFs, the portfolio return of 3x leveraged ETFs without time decay is almost three times the compound return of ETFs.